BenjaminLAZARD/Interviews/linkup/README.md

 - [ ] use the persistent client in chromadb plutot que le dump chelou h5py
 - [ ] make sure that databases actually are more object oriented (each db handles the addition of articles)
+- [ ] do I use correctly the dependency injection mechanism for dbs in the app?
+I should at least explain that I do not know
 - [ ] make sure I keep track of articles added in mongodb so that I don't reinsert existing ones in the chromadb
 - [ ] create unit tests
 - [ ] check structure